jessdo5/Multi-threaded-Chatroom-Service/README.md

-# Multi-threaded Chatroom Service
+# Multi-threaded UDP Chatroom Service

-A simple UDP-based, multi-threaded chatroom system implemented in C for Unix/Linux environments.
+A simple and scalable **multi-threaded chatroom** implemented in **C** using **UDP sockets** on Unix/Linux.
-This project was created for a computer networks assignment and demonstrates:
+Designed for a Computer Networks course assignment to demonstrate:

-- UDP communication
+* UDP socket communication
-- Structured packet design
+* Structured packet protocol
-- A dispatcher thread
+* Dispatcher thread design pattern
-- Per-room worker threads
+* Per-room worker threads
-- Message queues
-- User lists
+* Thread-safe message queues
+* Dynamic room creation and cleanup
-- Basic message logging
+* Basic message broadcasting and logging

 ---

+## 📌 Overview

+This project includes:

-This system implements a **single chat server** and multiple **chat clients**.
+* A **single chat server**
-Clients can join chat rooms, send messages, and leave rooms.
+* Multiple **chat clients**

+Clients can:

+* Join chat rooms
+* Send broadcast messages
+* Leave rooms
+* Exit safely

-Each chat room is served by its own dedicated thread.
+Each chat room is managed by its own **dedicated worker thread**, enabling concurrency and scalable design.

-Unlike TCP, this system uses **UDP sockets** and a custom structured packet format:
+---

+## 📦 Packet Format

+A lightweight, custom packet structure is used instead of TCP streams:

 ```c
 typedef enum PacketType {